MariannBea/MariannBea.github.io/_pages/about.md

 ##### Software Engineering

 In this course, I learned about the software development process and how to plan and design more extensive programs.
-This included learning how to use a variety of UML diagrams to support the development of well-designed programs.
+I learned about the software development process and how to create and use UML models.
+In addition, I learned strategies for ensuring that software designed would meet the needs of all stackholder.
+This including capturing and analyzing requirements and how this process could be supported through use case and interaction modelling.
+In addition, I learned about common software design patterns and how to test and refactor software.
 I demonstrated my understanding of these concepts through an exam.

 ##### Big Data Analysis